 – A long-term, comprehensive effort

 Most importantly, a successful coaching program can create significant gains for the organization.
 According to the Institute of Coaching, 70% of people who receive coaching enjoy improved work performance.
-Organizations can empower employees by offering the pro-bono chance to improve our productivity, thereby helping employees actually become more productive and creating a more productive company culture.
-Whether it’s in group lectures or workshops or offering employees their own coach for one-on-one, personalized programs, motivating employees with a
+Organizations can empower employees by offering the pro-bono chance to improve their productivity, thereby helping employees actually become more productive and creating a more productive company culture.
+Whether it’s in group lectures or workshops or offering employees their own coach for one-on-one, personalized programs, you can motivate your employees and get the best out of them by investing in their professional development.

 Developing Employees’ Productivity Skills Benefits Businesses